 Most people reading this article live in countries that are not at war and enjoy a much higher level of security than their ancestors.
 The current defect in our brain’s natural visualization process lies in its attempt to protect us not from imminent physical danger but from negative emotion.
-Our brain judges certain negative emotions to be so powerful that it moves to protect us from experiencing them at great cost to our present happiness.
+Our brain judges negative emotions to be so threatening that it prompts us to seek protection at great cost to our equanimity.
 This is the function of most fear experienced by people living in civilization.
 Fear performs its function by alerting us to threats in our environment that may cause greater pain than fear itself.
 To overcome fear is to signal to the brain that the object of that fear is not inextricably bound with negative emotion.

 The main drivers of fear are unresolved issues of the past (i.e. emotional baggage) stored as painful memories.
 Unresolved issues color our world with negative emotion and create a logic for fear to assert its limiting presence.
 Fear’s limitations provide short-term comfort but more often than not do not make us better or happier human beings in the long run.

 Visualization as a discipline seeks to direct the brain’s natural imaginative process in a way that serves our long-term interests.
-The primary goal of visualization is to overcome the fears (rooted in unresolved issues) that keep an individual from taking the action he wants to take and becoming the person he wants to become.
+The primary goal of visualization is to overcome the fears (rooted in unresolved issues) that keep an individual from taking the action they want to take and becoming the person they want to become.
 Visualization also works independent of fear by associating positive emotion with our goals.
 For example, if my goal is to read 52 books by the end of the year, one of my chief obstacles may be the hard work and sacrifices necessarily involved.
 Visualizing the process as pleasant (or less unpleasant) increases the probability of me taking action toward that goal.

-The primary goal of visualization is to overcome the fears (rooted in unresolved issues) that keep an individual from taking the action he wants to take and becoming the person he wants to become.
+The primary goal of visualization is to overcome the fears (rooted in unresolved issues) that keep an individual from taking the action they want to take and becoming the person they want to become.

 Most people who visualize are told to imagine a picture in their minds of what they want to manifest.
 The visualizer who wants to improve his social confidence might conjure up a scenario of him approaching an attractive girl, speaking in front of an audience, or requesting a raise from his boss.
 Indeed, imagining pictures (still or moving) is a fundamental part of the visualization process.
 However, a visualization routine consisting exclusively of images is unlikely to be successful.